James Cook: Search for Terra Australis

 HMS Resolution and Adventure retrieved ice to melt for drinking water.
 Watercolour by expedition artist William Hodges, 1773.

-After departing England, the ships travelled south to South Africa and stopped at Cape Town in November 1772.
+After departing England, the ships travelled south to the Dutch Cape Colony and stopped at Cape Town in November 1772.
 From there they sailed eastwards, planning to circumnavigate the globe roughly between latitude 50°S and 70°S. (Note: South of latitude 40°S, the strong prevailing westerly winds of the Roaring Forties gave a much faster eastward journey.
 Sailing this far south was established as a route to the East Indies by the Dutch seafarer Hendrick Brouwer early in the 17th century.
 Unlike Cook, Dutch ships had to make a well-timed northward turn to reach the bases of the Dutch East India Company.
 Those ships that turned late on this route were among the early wrecks of European ships on the western coast of Australia, with rescue parties and survivors contributing to the initial knowledge of this part of the world.)
 In late November 1772, the ships sighted their first icebergs and Cook performed an experiment: his crew retrieved blocks of ice and melted them on board the ships, producing good quality fresh water, proving that drinking water could be obtained from sea ice.
 On 17 January 1773 the crews became the first recorded Europeans to cross the Antarctic Circle.
 Despite his mission to find Terra Australis, Cook never sighted Antarctica in any of his voyages, but on 18 January – unbeknownst to him – the ships approached within 75 mi of that continent.

 In February 1773, in dense Antarctic fog, Resolution and Adventure became separated.
 Furneaux made his way – via Tasmania – to a pre-arranged rendezvous point to be used in the event of separation: Queen Charlotte Sound in New Zealand.
 Cook joined Furneaux there in May.
 The crews traded with the Māori people, and in his journal, Cook expressed concern that crew members might be transmitting diseases to the Māori people and encouraging prostitution.